Missed a Swarm – What To Do Next After Your Hive Has Swarmed (UK)

 - Egg laying begins

 This process can take several weeks.
-During this time, the colony may appear quiet or even “queenless”.
+During this time, the colony may appear quiet or even “queenless”, even when the requeening process is still progressing normally.

-For timing, see When Will a Virgin Queen Start Laying?.
+For timing, see When Will a Virgin Queen Start Laying? and How Long After Swarming Before Eggs Appear?.

 What NOT To Do

 This is where most problems happen.
-Avoid these common mistakes:
+Avoid these common mistakes, because most missed-swarm colonies are damaged more by beekeeper panic than by the swarm itself:

 - Opening the hive repeatedly “to check progress”